 How Does Private Health Insurance Work for Speech Therapy?

 Most private health insurers offer speech pathology rebates.
 Contact your insurance provider directly to determine how much your speech pathology cover you have.
+You can ask if you are covered by these item codes:

 Who can apply